-A: The US Food and Drug Administration (FDA) has asked manufacturers of oral fluid testing systems to represent cutoffs in terms of the concentration of original ("neat") oral fluid rather than in terms of the concentration in the collection tube after dilution with a buffer preservative.
-Consequently, all second generation testing systems submitted to the FDA for clearance will utilize this cutoff representation.

-The Oral-Eze Oral Fluid Collection System has a three-fold dilution of neat oral fluid with the buffer preservative solution in the collection tube, consequently the cutoffs for testing systems that utilize this Oral-Eze system are three times higher (e.g. opiates with the Intercept[®] collection system have a 10 ng/mL cutoff and opiates with the Oral-Eze collection system have a 30 ng/mL cutoff).
-The manner in which the cutoff is expressed (neat versus diluted) is not expected to change detection or positivity rates.
+A: The FDA has asked manufacturers of oral fluid drug testing systems to represent cutoffs in terms of the concentration of original ("neat") oral fluid rather than in terms of the concentration in the collection tube after dilution with a buffer preservative.
+Consequently, all second generation testing systems submitted to the FDA for clearance utilize this cutoff representation.
+The Oral-Eze Oral Fluid Collection System has a three-fold dilution of neat oral fluid with the buffer preservative solution in the collection tube, consequently the cutoffs for testing systems that utilize the Oral-Eze system are three times higher than some other systems (e.g. opiates with the Intercept[®], collection system have a 10 ng/mL cutoff and opiates with the Oral-Eze collection system have a 30 ng/mL cutoff).
+The manner in which the cut-off is expressed (neat versus diluted) should not impact detection or positivity rates.